UP100H – Compact Ultrasonic Laboratory Device

-The ultrasonic processor UP100H (100 watts, 30kHz) has the same compact and ergonomic design as the UP50H (50 watts, 30kHz) but it comes with twice the ultrasonic power.
-At 1.1kg, it is lightweight in the hand.
+The ultrasonic processor UP100H (100 watts, 30kHz) has the same compact and ergonomic design as the UP50H homogenizer (50 watts, 30kHz) but it comes with twice the ultrasonic power.
+At 1.1kg, it is lightweight to hold.
 Of course, an operation at a stand is possible, too.
 The ultrasonic generator and the transducer are combined in one unit, so that there are no hassles with connecting cables.
-One power supply cable – that’s all.
+One power supply cable.
+That’s all.

 This device is most suitable for the ultrasonication of very small as well as medium-sized samples.
 With the use of the 10mm sonotrode MS10 the range of application expands to the sonication of volumes of up to 500ml.
 Therefore, this ultrasonic device is mainly used for the preparation of samples in the lab, such as: